jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

     (a) means property used (wholly or in part) to commit, or to facilitate the commission of, a qualifying instrument forfeiture offence; and
     (b) in relation to a qualifying instrument forfeiture offence that is an offence against section 8(1), (1A), (2A), or (2B) of the Terrorism Suppression Act 2002, includes funds (as defined in section 4(1) of that Act) allocated for the purposes of committing that offence; and
     (c) in relation to any property referred to in paragraphs (a) and (b), the proceeds of any disposition of that property or any other property into which that property is converted, after the commission of the qualifying instrument forfeiture offence, except to the extent provided otherwise by any order of a court under this Act or the Criminal Proceeds (Recovery) Act 2009, excluding any severable interest or granting relief
+  - **livestream** has the meaning given in section 119A of the Films, Videos, and Publications Classification Act 1993
   - **medical laboratory technologist** means a health practitioner who is, or is deemed to be, registered with the Medical Sciences Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medical laboratory science
   - **medical officer** means—
     (a) a person acting in a hospital who, in the normal course of the person's duties, takes blood specimens; or